Bam92/abelmbula/content/blog/fcc-dna-pairing/index.md

   // Step 2.
 Create the FOR loop with initializer less then str.length for (let i = 0; i < str.length; i += 1) {
     // Step 3.
-Use if stattement to evaluate baise pair and push it to arrDNA if (str[i] === 'A') arrDNA.push([str[i], 'T']);
+Use if statement to evaluate baise pair and push it to arrDNA if (str[i] === 'A') arrDNA.push([str[i], 'T']);
     if (str[i] === 'T') arrDNA.push([str[i], 'A']);
     if (str[i] === 'C') arrDNA.push([str[i], 'G']);